 Paper documents were the original metaphor for the web.

-Ever since Alan Kay came up with the at Xerox PARC in the 1970's, our whole digital experience has been structured in terms of dull office equipment.
-Documents, folders, physical inboxes, rubbish bins, bookmarks, windows, and post-its are still part of the visual language of our operating systems today.
+Ever since then, our digital experiences has been structured in terms of dull office equipment.
+Documents, folders, physical inboxes, rubbish bins, bookmarks, windows, and little yellow stickies are still part of the visual language of our operating systems today.

-This way of thinking about computer interfaces as physical office rooms naturally expanded into how we think about the web.
-Websites are primaily thought about and spoken of as pages – as in, pieces of paper.
-We tend to imagine the web as a series of paper documents with text and images presented on them.
+Thinking about computer interfaces as physical office rooms naturally expanded into thinking about the web.
+Websites were presented as and spoken about as pages – as in, pieces of paper.
+We still do it today.
+We still imagine the web as a series of paper documents with text and images presented on them.

-The page you're reading this on still mimics paper.
+The surface you're reading this on mimics a long white pape.
 We still call it a page or an HTML document.
 It follows the same typographic rules and conventions – black text on white backgrounds and a top-to-bottom / left-to-right heirarchical structure.